-- (i) True: As per Cost Accounting Records Rules, 2011, Form-B is the form of Compliance Report and it includes Annexure to the Compliance Report. - (ii) False: CAS-4 applies to Proprietorship concern, registered with Excise Department if goods manufactured are for captive consumption. - (iii) False: As per Cost Accounting Standard, behaviour-wise costs are of three types Fixed, Variable, Semi-variable. - (iv) False: Since the Cost Auditor is required to comment on the scope and performance of Internal Audit it would tend to militate against proper and dispassionate discharge of the duties of the Cost Auditor if he is also the Internal Auditor of the audited company.
-Hence the Cost Auditor of a company cannot be its Internal Auditor also. - (v) True: Value addition is the difference between net sales and the cost of bought out materials and services. - (vi) False: According to Cost Audit Report Rules, 2011, Form-III deals with Performance Appraisal Report.
+- (ii) False: CAS-4 applies to Proprietorship concern, registered with Excise Department if goods manufactured are for captive consumption. - (iii) False: As per Cost Accounting Standard, behaviour-wise costs are of three types Fixed, Variable, Semi-variable. - (iv) False: Since the Cost Auditor is required to comment on the scope and performance of Internal Audit it would tend to militate against proper and dispassionate discharge of the duties of the Cost Auditor if he is also the Internal Auditor of the audited company.
+Hence the Cost Auditor of a company cannot be its Internal Auditor also. - (v) True: Value addition is the difference between net sales and the cost of bought out materials and services. - (vi) True: As per Companies (Cost Records and Audit) Rules, 2014, Form CRE 3 deals with Cost Audit Report.

 - (a) Purchase of Materials ₹ 3,00,000 (inclusive of Trade Discount ₹ 3,000); Fee on Board ₹ 12,000; Import Duty paid ₹ 15,000; Freight inward ₹ 20,000; Insurance paid for import by sea ₹ 10,000; Rebates allowed ₹ 4,000; Cash discount ₹ 3,000; CENVAT Credit refundable ₹ 7,000; Subsidy received from the Government for importation of these materials ₹ 20,000.
 Compute the landed cost of material (i.e. value of receipt of material). - (b) Which persons cannot be appointed or reappointed as Cost Auditor of a company?
-[6] - (c) Whether the Cost Accounting Record Rules, 2011 are applicable to foreign companies?
+[6] - (c) Whether the Companies (Cost Records and Audit) Rules, 2014 are applicable to foreign companies?
 State with reason.
-[2] - (d) Give a comparison between Compliance Report and Cost Audit Report.
+[2] - (d) What are the duty liabilities of a Cost Auditor of an Company relating to reporting of frauds identified during audit?
+[5]